MChatzakis/RDFsim/README.md

 # RDFsim
-RDFsim is a similarity browsing tool.
+RDFsim is a similarity browsing tool to browse over RDF databases.